About FIDO and 1.0 Final Specifications

-For those interested in the UAF program, an additional Vendor ID fee of $3000 is required.
+For those interested in the UAF program, an additional Vendor ID fee of $3000 is required for UAF Authenticators only.

-What is a Vendor ID and why do I need one for UAF testing?
+What is a Vendor ID and who needs one?

 What are the costs associated with certification?

-FIDO members can certify an implementation of UAF server, client or authenticator; or U2F server or authenticator for $5,000.
+FIDO members can certify an implementation of UAF server, client or authenticator; or U2F server or authenticator for $5,000 per certification.
 Derivatives (implementations that are the same code embedded into a different product) can be registered for $500 each.
-Nonmember rates are $6,500 for certifications and $750 for derivatives.
+Non-member rates are $6,500 for certifications and $750 for derivatives.
 These fees cover the trademark licensing, interoperability event, test tool usage and support, and documentation processing.

 How is the testing done?

 Certification is starts with self-assessment of specification conformance through the use of FIDO Alliance provided test tools, followed by interoperability testing with at least 3 test partners at FIDO Alliance proctored test events.
 At this time, there is no lab aspect to the certification program.

 - Conformance self-validation; which uses test tools to ensure that an